smileyface12349/wedding-website/README.md

 Code in C#, rendering on the client.
 It is automatically pre-rendered on the server first.

-- Advantages: Fast (except for first load), Easy.
+- Advantages: Fast (except for first load), Code maintainability.
 - Disadvantages: Nontrivial first page load time.
 Okay-ish support for older browsers.
 - Best for: Complex client-side logic in specific pages that require lots of interactivity (e.g. RSPV form, registry, admin page).
 - How to enable: Move the component to `WeddingWebsite.Client` project, then write `@rendermode InteractiveWebAssembly` at the top of the file.